phueb/BabyBERTa/README.md

 Model performance on number-agreement degrades when both punctuation is included and punctuation tokens are never masked, compared to when punctuation is included and punctuation tokens are not excluded from MLM.
-On emight think that excluding steps in which punctuation is predicted (there are 20K of these) woudl save training time, without sacrificing performance, but results show that performance is significantly sacrificed.
+One might think that excluding steps in which punctuation is predicted (there are 20K of these) would save training time, without sacrificing performance, but results show that performance is significantly sacrificed.

 ## Using the code